AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!NOTE]
 >
->The visibility of your collaborator's audiences depends on the setting that your collaborator chose for an audience in the [metadata visibility section](/help/guide/setup/onboard-audiences.md#metadata-visibility).
+>The visibility of your collaborator's audiences depends on the setting that your collaborator chose for an audience in the [connection access section](/help/guide/setup/onboard-audiences.md#connection-access) and the [metadata visibility section](/help/guide/setup/onboard-audiences.md#metadata-visibility).
 If your collaborator has set all audiences to private, this section will not display any audiences.

+If audience index is enabled for any of your collaborator's audiences, relevant audiences will be based on the audience index score, and any audiences where the audience index has not been enabled will not be included.
+If audience index is not enabled for any of your collaborator's audiences, the relevant audiences will be based on the overlap percentage.

 ## Discover overlaps {#discover-overlaps}